-In June 2016, the Financial Accounting Standards Board issued Accounting Standards Update, or ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments," which amends current guidance on reporting credit losses on financial instruments.
-This ASU requires entities to measure all expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions and reasonable supportable forecasts.
-This replaces the existing incurred loss model and is applicable to the measurement of credit losses on financial assets, including trade accounts receivable.
-We will adopt this standard effective January 1, 2020.
-This standard will not have a material impact on our consolidated financial statements and related disclosures.
+In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments," which amends current guidance on reporting credit losses on financial instruments.
+This ASU requires entities to reflect its current estimate of all expected credit losses.
+The guidance affects most financial assets, including trade accounts receivable.
+This ASU is effective for fiscal years beginning after December 31, 2019, with early adoption permitted.
+We adopted this standard effective January 1, 2020.
+It did not have a material impact on the our consolidated financial statements.